 As we can read in Wikipedia, these trees “are considered unusual for their ability to grow in environments so unforgiving that they sometimes grow out of solid rock.”
 The sweet aroma of frankincense is a product of harsh and unforgiving conditions.
-This gives us hope that the soul can flourish in any circumstances and beauty is born in most unusual places.

-Cities, like people, have their own unique smells, which is exuded by their souls.
+Cities, like people, have their own unique smells, which is exuded by their spirit.
 I have argued with some of my friends about the smell of Venice, which I found immensely pleasing, while some of them could not stand it.

 Venice, fish market, image credit: http://www.old-picture.com/europe/Chioggia-market-Venice-Italy-001.htm